DevExpress/devextreme-documentation/concepts/05 UI Components/VectorMap/20 Providing Data/10 Data for Areas/40 Using a Binary Source/30 Node.js Approach.md

 				dataSource: data
 			}]
 		});
-	In this code, the **parse(parseSources, parseOptions)** method transforms the sources specified by the *parseSources* object into the format supported by **VectorMap**.
+	In this code, the **parse(parseSources, parseOptions)** method transforms the sources specified by the *parseSources* object into the format supported by VectorMap.
 Shape coordinates are converted with a precision specified by the **parseOptions** object.

 No matter the way, the resulting shape coordinates can be accessed using the *features* field of the object returned by the **parse()** method or the object passed to the callback function.
 A particular shape attribute can be accessed by its name using the **attribute(name)** method of a map area.

 ####Generating####

-In addition, you can generate **VectorMap**-compatible files from shapefiles to use them as a data source afterwards.
+In addition, you can generate VectorMap-compatible files from shapefiles to use them as a data source afterwards.
 For this purpose, use the **processFiles(source, options)** method.

 	<!--JavaScript-->var source = 'shapeSources/world.shp',
 		options = {